A Performance Indicator Framework for Accessibility Data: Information and Communication Technologies

 Description

 This indicator refers to barriers encountered with online broadcasting.
-Online broadcasting transmits programs over the internet such as podcasts, televisions shows, movies, and streaming services.
+Online broadcasting transmits programs over the internet such as podcasts, television shows, movies, and streaming services.
 Examples of barriers include difficulties navigating a streaming platform due to a lack of closed captioning or descriptive video.

 Data source